Topic 3: Genetics

 Skills ( can you ...)

-- Seen how non-disjunction can cause Down syndrome and other chromosome abnormalities.
+- Describe how non-disjunction can cause Downs syndrome and other chromosome abnormalities.

-- Seen studies showing age of parents influences chances of non-disjunction.
+- Remember studies showing age of parents influences chances of non-disjunction.

 - Describe methods used to obtain cells for karyotype analysis e.g. chorionic villus sampling and amniocentesis and the associated risks.

-- Skill: Drawing diagrams to show the stages of meiosis (possibly using prepared slides), and resulting in the formation of four haploid cells.
+- Draw diagrams to show the stages of meiosis (possibly using prepared slides), and resulting in the formation of four haploid cells.
 (Chiasmata not required)